theRealAph/ScopeLocals/README.md

 begins with a call to `processRequest()` at call 1.
 It calls business logic method `handleRequest()` at call 2.
 The application logic eventually tries to open a database connection by calling `DBDriver.open()` at call 7.
-At this point `DBDriver` needs to decide whether the thread is permitted to access the database.
+At this point `DBDriver` needs to determine whether the thread is permitted to access the database.

 The requirement here is for `PERMISSIONS` to act as a direct, per-thread channel to pass permissions from the `Server` at 1. to the `DBDriver` at
 7. The value `set()` by Thread 1 at 1. should be the value returned when Thread 1 performs a `get()` at 7.
-Thread 2 must be able to `set()` and `get()` its own independent value.
+Other threads must be able to `set()` and `get()` their own independent values.

 In the example, Thread 1 is permitted to access the database, so the `DBDriver` proceeds to call `newConnection()` at 8.
-Thread 2 has no database access permission, so `DBDriver` creates and throws an `InvalidPermissionException`.
+Thread 2 has no database access permission, so `DBDriver` throws an `InvalidPermissionException`.

     Thread 1                                  Thread 2